RickieBlaese/simian/readme.md

 # monkey
-this is merely a simple monkeytype clone designed for the kind of person that spends 97% of their time interacting with their system through a terminal.
+this is merely a simple monkeytype clone designed for the kind of person that spends 97% of their time interacting with their system through a terminal

 requires basic emulator support for ncurses